go-vikunja/vikunja/Featurecreep.md

 * [ ] Teams and users should also have uuids (for users these can be the username)
 * [ ] When giving a team or user access to a list/namespace, they should be reffered to by uuid, not numeric id
 * [ ] Adding users to a team should also use uuid
+* [ ] Check if the team/user really exist before updating them on lists/namespaces

 ### Linters